WojtekPachowiak/bvh_anim_parser/README.md

 - modifying and saving .bvh files

 ## Assumptions (no warnings/errors will be given if you violate these!):
-1. Only one animation (the legend say you can embed multiple animations into a single .bvh) per .bvh file allowed.
+1. Only one animation (the legend says, you can embed multiple animations into a single .bvh) per .bvh file allowed.
 2. Hips have translational and rotational components (6 channels), while all the other joints only the rotational one (3 channels).
 3. All rotational components have the same rotation order.
 For example, if one joint has YZX order while some other has XYZ, then the parser will parse the rotations incorrectly.
 4. The non-ENDSITE joint names must not start with the regex 'end*' (case insensitive) - this pattern is used to recognize ENDSITEs.